-Note: You cannot permanently switch off the automatic shutdown.
+Note: You cannot permanently switch off the automatic shutdown feature.
 When you switch it off temporarily, it turns on at the next ignition cycle.

 You can stop the shutdown, or reset the timer, at any point before the 30-second countdown has expired by doing any of the following:

-- Interacting with your vehicle, for example pressing the brake or accelerator pedal. - You can temporarily switch off the shutdown feature any time the ignition is on using the information display.
-See Information Displays (page 105).
+- You can reset the timer by interacting with your vehicle, for example pressing the brake or accelerator pedal. - You can temporarily switch off the shutdown feature any time the ignition is on using the information display.
+See Information Displays (page 92).
 The feature only remains off for the current ignition cycle. - During the 30-second countdown, the system prompts you to press OK or RESET to temporarily switch the feature off for the current ignition cycle only.